Ismael Cortinas (politician): Political career

 Cortinas served as a Deputy of the Republic from 1915 to 1925, as a member of the National Party (Uruguay).

 He subsequently served as a Senator of the Republic from 1925 to 1929, and served as the President of the Senate in 1929.

 He was a member of the National Council of Administration from 1929 to 1933.
 He was noted for his differences with President of Uruguay Gabriel Terra especially from 1933 onwards.

-Disambiguation and legacy
+Legacy

-His name is not to be confused with the town of Ismael Cortinas, in Flores Department, which was named after him in 1950.
+The town of Ismael Cortinas, in Flores Department, was named after him in 1950.